Key Takeaways

 Is a DTI of 7 Acceptable?
 What Australian Banks Really Allow in 2025!

 Some Australian banks may allow a DTI of up to 7, but only in certain special cases.
 This usually happens when you have a high income and enough money even after excluding the expenses.
-Which means you have a salvageable income and can make payments on time comfortably while covering all your living expenses, regardless of the debt obligations.
+This means you have a salvageable income and can make payments on time comfortably while covering all your living expenses, regardless of the debt obligations.
 Your application is more likely to get accepted by lenders.

 Now, most of the lenders are becoming more and more strict about this rule.
 According to the Australian Prudential Regulation Authority (APRA) guidelines, ratios of 6 or above are riskier, and only a few banks are approving them than before.
 APRA monitors the risk closely and sets guidelines that influence how much risk leading banks are allowed to lend.
 As of now, there are very few new home loans that have a ratio over the average Australian standards.